 Common Crypto Exchange Scams

-Even if you use a reputable crypto exchange in Canada, you must always be vigilant about your crypto activity.
+Even if you’re using a reputable crypto exchange like Catalyx or any other in Canada, it’s essential to stay vigilant about your crypto activity.
+Scammers are constantly finding new ways to exploit users.

 Does Catalyx Offer Staking or Other Services?